 Here is a recipe for Green Falafel if you want to try to make it at home.
 I like to hydrate dried chickpeas and then peel them for the best consistency.
 You can form the balls easily with your hands.

 While Baklava isn’t only found in Israel, but throughout the Arab world, it is a treat that many people, both Jews and Arabs, love and eat daily in Haifa.
 There are many different types of baklava, which is a flaky pastry layered with a honey syrup, nuts and spices, then baked until gooey and delicious.

 Here is a recipe for baklava, if you want to try your hand at it, although it might be a little too complicated to perfect at home.

-Another treat often found here is Knafeh, which is a cheese-filled pastry, tinted with red food coloring to give it a strangely Halloweenish appearance, then soaked in a sweet syrup and cooked.
+Another treat to enjoy in Haifa is Knafeh, which is a cheese-filled pastry, tinted with red food coloring to give it a bright orange appearance.
+It’s soaked in a sweet honey syrup and cooked.
 Pistachio nuts are often spread over the top of the pastry when served.
 In case you’re wondering, it’s just as sweet and rich as Baklava, but with the added joy of melted cheese baked in.

 Here is a truly sinful recipe for Knafeh you can try at home.

 Both of these sweets, plus many others, like Sesame Candy, were served to us at Bakery Of the East (קונדיטוריה המזרח) on the tour.
 When you walk in the door of this bakery, the sights and smells draw you in.
 If you love sweets, it’s a place you might lose yourself in for hours.